sciapp/sampledb/docs/administrator_guide/backup_and_restore.rst

 	  - name: all
 	    hostname: db
 	    port: 5432
-	    # Remember to set username and password to the same values as in the compose file
+	    # Remember to set username and password to the same values as in the compose file.
+	    # If no username is set there, it is the default "postgres".
 	    username: postgres
 	    password: password